Highly rated local moving companies for Missoula to Columbia moves

 - Columbia is less walkable than Missoula with a score of 35 out of 100 vs Missoula’s 45 out of 100.

-- Columbia has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Missoula, which has a score of 60 out of 100.
+- Columbia has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Missoula, which has a score of 60.

 - Columbia’s crime rate is lower than Missoula with a score of 3.0 compared to Missoula’s 33.27.
 This means that Columbia neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Missoula neighborhoods are safer than 33.27%.